Antoine Bourdelle: Career

 In 1905, Bourdelle had his first personal exhibition, in the gallery of the foundry-owner Hébrand.
 With the support of Hébrand and the material assistance of his foundry, Bourdelle was able to make larger works and earn greater recognition.
 His father died in 1906, and Bourdelle changed his first name to simply Antoine, after his father.
 He married his second wife, Cléopatre Sevastos (1892-1972), who was of Greek origin.
 She and their daughter, Rhodia, became a frequent inspiration for his works.

 In 1908, Bourdelle left the studio of Rodin and set out on his own.
 In 1909 he exhibited a new work, Hercules the Archer at the annual Salon of the Societé Nationale des Beaux-Arts.
-He began to teach at the Académie de la Grande Chaumière, where his students included Giacometti and Adaline Kent.
+He began to teach at the Académie de la Grande Chaumière, where his students included Giacometti, Isaac Frenkel and Adaline Kent.

 In 1913 the Théâtre des Champs-Élysées was inaugurated, with decoration on the facade and the interior atrium designed by Bourdelle.
 This work announced the debut of the Art Deco style, and was an important step towards modernism.
 He was a participant in the 1913 Armory Show in New York, a founder and vice-president of the Parisian Salon des Tuileries.
 He remained in Paris during the First World War, working on a commission for an art patron from Argentina, Rodolfo Acorta, a monument to General Alvear, which was inaugurated in Buenos Aires in 1925.
-In 1929, his first major public sculpture in Paris, the monument to the Polish hero Mickiewicz, was inaugurated on Place d'Alma.
+In 1929, his first major public sculpture in Paris, the monument to the Polish poet Adam Mickiewicz, was inaugurated on place de l'Alma and later, in 1956 relocated to cours Albert-Ier.